 Why Xpeng Shares Are Rising

-Shares of several Chinese stocks, including Xpeng Inc - ADR (NYSE: XPEV), are trading higher following the release of Chinese September trade data.
+Shares of Chinese electric vehicle companies, including Xpeng Inc - ADR (NYSE: XPEV) are trading higher in sympathy with peer NIO following reports suggesting NIO announced it would be able to double annual production capacity at its Hefei facility in 2022.

+According to a CnEVPost report, NIO said the upgrade is for the start of production of new models, including the ET7.
+The current annual production capacity is 120,000 units per year, and will reach 240,000 units per year after the overall upgrade is completed.

+Following all the expansion work and with extra operating shifts, the plant would be able to make up to 300,000 cars a year, as per the report.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.